 How to Automate TradingView Alerts to Your Futures Broker (2026 Guide)

 Yes, you can fully automate TradingView alerts to your futures broker.
 The 3-part stack: TradingView fires the alert → a webhook provider (PickMyTrade, TradersPost, Aleeert) receives it → the trade executes on your broker (NinjaTrader, Tradovate, TopstepX).
 Setup takes 20-30 minutes.
 Topstep permits automation at all stages.
-Apex prohibits full automation on funded accounts.
+Apex allows automation on Evaluation; on funded accounts its rules are stricter (active oversight) — verify Apex's current ToS, as prop-firm rules change often.
 Self-funded accounts have no restrictions.
+Skip the relay entirely on Elite: Falcon AI runs as a TradingView indicator (signals + webhook) and, on Elite, as a native NinjaTrader 8 strategy that auto-executes with no webhook or relay.

 - The stack: TradingView → webhook provider → broker.
 All three pieces run in the cloud; your computer doesn't need to be on.